rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/turn_server/index.md

 This module deploys a [coturn](https://github.com/coturn/coturn) server.

-Coturn is and open source [STUN](https://en.wikipedia.org/wiki/STUN) and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server that is used by other services, including those deployed by other [rollyourown.xyz](https://rollyourown.xyz) projects, to enable [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) for peer-to-peer communications.
+Coturn is an open source [STUN](https://en.wikipedia.org/wiki/STUN) and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server that is used by other services, including those deployed by other [rollyourown.xyz](https://rollyourown.xyz) projects, to enable [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) for peer-to-peer communications.

 ## Repository links